CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 ### Make a Configuration Change

+To make a configuration change:

-1. Create a new revision ID using a POST:
+1. Create a new revision ID with a POST:

    ```
    cumulus@switch:~$ curl -u 'cumulus:cumulus' --insecure -X POST https://127.0.0.1:8765/nvue_v1/revision
    {
       "2": {
       "state": "pending",
       "transition": {
         "issue": {},
         "progress": ""
       }
     }
    }
    ```

 2. Record the revision ID.
 In the above example, the revision ID is `"2"`.

-3. Make the change using a PATCH and link it to the revision ID:
+3. Make the change with a PATCH and link it to the revision ID:

    {{< tabs "MakeConfigChange">}}
 {{< tab "Curl Command ">}}